bojasv/Engineering-XP/MS Windows/CMD/ReadMe.md

 # DOS Batch Language

+1980 (Aug) - DOS got first developed as 86-DOS, i.e. an OS for Intel 8086 by a Seattle (Washington) based repair technician turned hardware engineer, Tim Paterson.
+When he first began work on it in Apr 1980, he named it QDOS (Quick and Dirty Operating System) ;)

 .BAT -> BATch of executable commands
-.CMD -> a script containing one or multiple CoMManDs
+.CMD -> a script containing one or multiple CoMManDs .DAT -> a file having data (can be binary CLOB, CSV, or even XML) .EXE -> executable binary code for MS Windows (pre-interpreted by compiler, stores pure computer instructions) - similar to Objects on IBM i?

 Commands are executed in serial order
 It helps automate routine tasks without requiring user input or intervention.